Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Introduction

 \section{Introduction}

 Technology services increasingly search, filter, and generate media in which people are represented by race and gender.
-A common and well-documented concern is the underrepresentation of minority groups in professional roles.
-For example, television and film have historically depicted men in a much greater diversity of occupations than women \cite{Signorielli1999-zw}, a study of digital platforms such as Twitter, Wikipedia, and Shutterstock found that they disproportionately present librarians and nurses as women and programmers and engineers as men \cite{Singh2020-ys}, and Google Image Search results systematically underrepresent women across a variety of US occupations \cite{Kay2015-yl,Metaxa2021-ty}.
-Research in psychology and education demonstrates the consequences: when young people do not “see themselves” represented, they are less likely to envision certain careers as possible or desirable \cite{Lockwood2006-tl,Olsson2018-hk}, more vulnerable to stereotype threat in performance domains \cite{Steele1995-hh}, and conversely, more motivated and confident when exposed to counter-stereotypical role models \cite{Cheryan2017-uu,Dasgupta2011-zn,Stout2011-tl}.
-In response, many organizations now make deliberate efforts to feature underrepresented groups in advertising, promotional materials, and media campaigns.
+A common concern is the marginalization of minority groups in professional roles: digital platforms disproportionately portray librarians and nurses as women and programmers and engineers as men \cite{Singh2020-ys}, and Google Image Search underrepresents women across a wide range of U.S. occupations \cite{Kay2015-yl,Metaxa2021-ty}.
+These gaps matter because individuals who do not ``see themselves'' in professional roles are less likely to envision those careers as attainable \cite{Lockwood2006-tl,Olsson2018-hk} and more susceptible to stereotype threat \cite{Steele1995-hh}, while exposure to counter-stereotypical role models increases motivation and confidence \cite{Cheryan2017-uu,Dasgupta2011-zn,Stout2011-tl}.

-However, problems also arise in the opposite direction, through overrepresentation or misleading representation.
-In February 2025, Google’s newly released Gemini AI image generator produced images of women and people of color as Nazi soldiers.
-In response to widespread criticism, Google admitted that it had 'missed the mark' and suspended the tool for several months \cite{Grant2024-wt}.
-More subtle cases include images that depict minorities in plausible but highly unlikely scenarios, raising concerns about “diversity-washing,” the strategic overrepresentation of minority groups to signal inclusivity without reflecting real-world proportions or experiences \cite{Baker2024-ot}.
-For instance, an AI image generator might produce a boardroom photo in which nearly all executives are women of color, a scenario that is theoretically possible but statistically very rare in today’s global workforce.
-These cases demonstrate that fair representation in computer-generated media is not simply a matter of maximizing diversity, but rather a complex sociotechnical challenge requiring careful analysis.
+However, representational harms do not arise only from underrepresentation.
+Overrepresentation can also distort social meaning, as when Google’s Gemini image generator produced historically implausible images of people of color as Nazi soldiers \cite{Grant2024-wt}, or through ``diversity washing’’ that signals inclusivity without reflecting real-world proportions \cite{Baker2024-ot}.
+Fair representation in computer-generated media is not simply a matter of maximizing diversity, but a complex sociotechnical challenge.